Lowe’s Military Discount – Save 10% Every Day

 • Services, including product installations sold separately or as part of a packaged bundle comprising both products and services and assembly

-• Shipping and extended protection plans
+• Other services such as rentals, labor, delivery, shipping, and extended protection plans

 • Taxes or fees

 Additional exclusions may apply.
 If you have questions, ask store personnel for clarifications on what it covers.
+Lowe’s reserves the right to change or cancel the program at any time or cancel a member’s enrollment if there is evidence of misuse.

 Other Ways Lowe’s Helps the Military Community